 They can also be manufactured.
 Manufactured polymers do not melt once they are forced and are called thermoset polymers.
 You see these types of polymers in adhesives/glues that have to withstand heat like Epoxy.
 Alternatively, polymers that can melt are called linear or thermoplastic polymers.
 Examples are plastic bottles or cups.

 The way a polymer’s molecules are patterned has a significant impact on what we can make with it.
-Linear Polymers look very much like how spaghetti looks on a place; loose and in no particular order.
-They tend to be transparent which is a beneficial quality for making headlights, contact lenses and food wrap.
+Linear Polymers look very much like how spaghetti looks on a plate – loose and in no particular order.
+They tend to be transparent, which is a beneficial quality for making headlights, contact lenses and food wrap.
 You can probably already guess that the polymers that are not transparent have a more defined arrangement with distinct patterns.